The History of Rowntree Park

 1921 to today!

-Rowntree Park opened on the 16th of July 1921.
-A gift to the people of York from the Rowntree Family and was “intended to serve as a perpetual memorial to the members of the Cocoa works staff that fell and suffered in the War”.
+Rowntree Park opened on the 16th of July 1921, as a gift to the people of York from the Rowntree Family and it was “intended to serve as a perpetual memorial to the members of the Cocoa works staff that fell and suffered in the War”.
 Rowntree stated he wanted the park to “afford many rest and recreation from the turmoil and stress of life, and bring health and happiness to a large number of young lives”.
-From that day, the park was owned by York City Council
+From that day on, the park was owned and managed by York City Council.

-The deeds to 17 acres of land were signed in 1919 and the land cost £1,500, The work was funded, supervised and maintained by the Rowntree Village Trust.
+The deeds to 17 acres of land were signed in 1919 and the land cost £1,500.
+The work was funded, supervised and maintained by the Rowntree Village Trust.
 The building of the park created work for those who had none.
-Architect, Fredrick Rowntree, added a flood prevention system.
-The area was drained in 1919, 19,000 yards of pipes laid, sluice gates installed and a flood wall at the southern end of the park.
+The architect, Fredrick Rowntree, added a flood prevention system.
+The area was drained in 1919, with 19,000 yards of pipes being laid, sluice gates installed and a flood wall at the southern end of the park.
 The park was later extended to include Clementhorpe allotments bought in 1926/7, and what is now the Butcher Terrace football field in 2000.

 Later features were added such as a swimming pool and aviaries in the 1920s.
 You can find out more about the history of certain facilities, features and happenings in Rowntree Park’s history by clicking on the individual areas below.